We are adding the recipe to your Recipe Box.

 This was added to your Recipe Box.

 You remember that favorite deli of yours that served Reubens piled high with corned beef and sauerkraut and smothered in cheese?
 Wouldn't it be nice to serve those at your next casual get-together?
-They're easy!
-(And don't forget the pickles!)
+It's easy to do with this Baked Reuben recipe!

 What You'll Need: